Results of the Work – 10/2/15

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and for evangelism Wednesday if you had a chance.
+So thanks for your prayers for the ministry and for evangelism Friday if you had a chance.
+God has truly blessed this year with 27 students praying with me to receive Christ and a half dozen or more others who committed to Him for salvation.

 In Him,